 K&M 23325 Table/Floor Microphone Stand

 The K&M 23325 Microphone Stand is height-adjustable, comes with a cast-iron base and an anti-vibration rubber insert to help keep unwanted noise out.
+It also comes with a cable clip.
 It is expandable with the K&M Microphone Bar to hold 2 mics.

 Lastly, we have a cross between a full boom and a desk stand.
 Some people call it a “stick boom”.
 As you can see in the image above, the Heil SB-2 uses a vice mount that attaches to a desk.
 The stand fits into a hole in the top of the mount.
 The benefit of this is that it allows the boom to rotate 360 degrees.
 Heil also sells more permanent wall and desk mounts that work with this and with their larger boom arms like the PL-2T.